-1. All ITF funding, industry sponsorship, other sources of financial contribution, project income received during the project period should be credited to the project account and be used for offsetting project expenditure.
-After completion of the project or its earlier termination, the lead applicant shall return to the Government all unspent funding contributed by the Government, including all residual project income and interest income in the project account, and any other income under the IP rights benefit sharing as set out in the project agreement.
+1. All ITF funding, industry sponsorship, other sources of financial contribution, project income received during the project period should be credited to the project account and ought to be used for offsetting project expenditure.
+After completion (or termination, as the case may be) of the project or its earlier termination, the lead applicant shall return to the Government all unspent funding contributed by the Government, including all residual project income and interest income in the project account, and any other income under the IP rights benefit sharing as set out in the project agreement.